deltwalrus/GSWT/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following configuration into the file to tell Terraform to create a Docker container running the `nginx` web server:
+Paste the following configuration into the `main.tf` file to tell Terraform to create a Docker container running the `nginx` web server:

 ```hcl
 terraform {